-white, traditional

-community."
-Ortiz describes

-engaged with the local

-a fundamental culturally relevant student service available on campus.
+white, traditional community."
+Ortiz describes engaged with the local Ortiz cites CSULB's basic needs program as a fundamental culturally relevant student service available on campus.
 Established before the pandemic, Ortiz said the program (which does things like case management on a micro level and virtual counseling or advising) allowed the school to learn from previous experiences when serving students who attended school from home during the pandemic.
 Other parts of the programfrom Zoom classes to virtual office hours to the "Beach Buddy" program (where each incoming student was partnered with a staff member who would provide regular check-ins)-ensured the school was "meeting students where they are, versus where we want them to be."
 Rather than assuming all students need the same thing (or need things that only apply to stereotypical institutions of higher learning), culturally relevant student services for urban-serving institutions understand that their students lead complex lives.
-Whether they must deal with commuting, working full-time, or family responsibilities, students at urban-serving institutions need programs and services that are willing to provide what they need in order to succeed Most recently, Ortiz has stepped into the role of interim dean of the College of Education.
-In the position, Ortiz will pivot from writing and researching to helping implement the work, something she finds challenging, but ultimate- "I kind of look forward to having an impact in a different way, you know?" she said.
-"Kind of this more direct, practical impact within the college as a whole.
-I kind of see it as now it's time the rubber hits the road.
-The things that you write about and read about and teach QUEST MAGAZINE

-SPOTLIGHTING FIL RCH NSF CAREER AWARDS Dr. Fangyuan Tian: Associate Professor College of Natural Sciences and Mathematics Dr. Perla Ayala: Associate Professor College of Engineering Dr. Elena Grintsevich: Assistant Professor College of Natural Sciences and Mathamatics PHOTO: Human Umbilical Vein Endothelial Cells (HUVEC) forming vascular structures in a fibrin scaffold
+Whether they must deal with commuting, working full-time, or family responsibilities, students at urban-serving institutions need programs and services that are willing to provide what they need in order to succeed.
+Most recently, Ortiz has stepped into the role of interim dean of the College of Education.
+In the position, Ortiz will pivot from writing and researching to helping implement the work, something she finds challenging, but ultimate- "I look forward to having an impact in a different way; A more direct, practical impact within the college as a whole.
+I see it as now is the time the rubber hits the road.
+The things you write, read, and teach about?
+Now you have to do them."
+SPOTLIGHTING NSF CAREER AWARDS Dr. Fangyuan Tian: Associate Professor College of Natural Sciences and Mathematics Dr. Perla Ayala: Associate Professor College of Engineering Dr. Elena Grintsevich: Assistant Professor College of Natural Sciences and Mathamatics PHOTO: Human Umbilical Vein Endothelial Cells (HUVEC) forming vascular structures in a fibrin scaffold